 - After Morgan tells Ruth about his theory of why he is immune, there is a conversation between the couple.
+It seems to be about Virge and what happened.
 This is also about a minute and a half long.
-Its absence is covered by an exterior shot of Ben banging on the door.
+Its absence in the English version is covered by an exterior shot of Ben banging on the door.

 - In the American version, Morgan kills two of his pursuers as he runs up the steps of the 22nd Precinct building.
 This is cut from the Italian version.
 It goes from Morgan entering the building to his entering the armory.
 I have a feeling this might have been censored: it does show a guy with a gun killing two people.
 I rather like this cut because as I discussed in the synopsis: Morgan is acting stupidly by killing them.
 He is cutting off any hope that they would show him mercy.

 It’s clear from the two versions that there was a final edit done by one or more people.
 It is definitely not true that the two versions had different editors.
 Small changes were made to some existing final cut of the film.

 Why the Book Is Called I Am Legend